 (d) it shall maintain a written, up to date list of current Authorised Users and provide such list to the Supplier within 5 Business Days of the Supplier’s written request at any time;

-2.3 The Customer shall not use the Services to access, store, distribute or transmit any Viruses.
+2.3 The Customer shall not use the Services to knowingly transmit any data, send, store, distribute or upload any material that contains viruses.